itssamuelrowe/zen-website/content/docs/arrays.md

 the size of an array after you create it.
 You can determine the size of an array by using the `size` property of an array object.

-### Using the array() Function

 The `array()` function accepts a list of expressions separated by commas.
 The list of expressions is enclosed within parentheses.
 The commas separate the values of the array elements.
 The array will large enough to hold the number of elements you specify in the array initializer.
 With this technique, you do not have to use the new operator.
 The main advantage of this technique is, when you know the initial values of your array you do not have to write multiple statements for allocating and initializing your array.

 For example, to store the days of the week you would create an array like this.
 ```
-// DaysOfWeek.zen
+// Days.zen

 function main(... arguments)
-    var daysOfWeek = array(
+    var days = array(
         'Sunday',
         'Monday',
         'Tuesday',